 copy the model directory to a Google Storage bucket that is accessible by seldon-core

-deploy the model to seldon-core In order to enable support for the Open Inference Protocol, it's enough to specify the
+deploy the model to seldon-core In order to enable support for the Open Inference Protocol, it's enough to specify the protocol of the SeldonDeployment to use v2.
+For example,

 get predictions from the deployed model using REST